Skip to main content

 • pricing or contract terms no longer match the business

-Start with a migration map, not a vendor demo
+Why start with a migration map instead of a vendor demo?

 1. charger groups by model, firmware, and site criticality